 I have worked and traveled all over the western US, mostly wrangling on guest ranches in Colorado, Arizona and Wyoming.
 I have never stayed in once place for more than about 6 months before wanting to move on.
 Everything I owned fit in the back of my pick-up truck…and I liked it like that.
 I have even written a book about my experiences on different ranches that you can find here on Amazon.
 It is called “Life Between My Horse’s Ears” and is a mixture of stories, photography and cowboy poetry.

 I wrangled and ranched for the better part of 10 years before settling in Wyoming for a while.
-My parents (my dad and step-mom) came here on their honeymoon and fell in love with it, bought a house and there I remained for 7 years, all the while my itchy feet are just screaming at me.
+My parents (my dad and step-mom) came here on their honeymoon and fell in love with it, bought a house and there I remained for 7 years, all the while my itchy feet were just screaming at me.

 I co-owned a small cattle ranch for a while until my partner passed away a few years ago, but that income enabled me to buy the RV which I was living in during the summer at the ranch.

 Even thought the RV is no longer part of my life I will still be traveling and doing all kinds of fun stuff to get me on the road no matter where I am.
 Thankfully I have very few financial constraints (I have no debt).
 I will be pursuing my passions in photography, videography, camping, backpacking, creative writing and being free.